Ad Sense

 The Prayer of a Child

 The first was a couple weeks ago.
 I was running late (as always!) and was supposed to be picking Brian up from the car shop.
-I had Miriam and Hannah with me and I couldn't find my keys.
+I had M and H with me and I couldn't find my keys.
 I searched the house and the garage at least two times and couldn't find them anywhere.
-I kept asking Hannah to help me look and she did as well as a two year old can be expected to do.
-I had prayed in my head a few times, but finally, I sat down and had Hannah join me on the couch and together, we asked God to help us find the keys.
-I said a short prayer to myself that we would find them quickly so that Hannah would make the connection between the prayer and the answer.
+I kept asking H to help me look and she did as well as a two year old can be expected to do.
+I had prayed in my head a few times, but finally, I sat down and had H join me on the couch and together, we asked God to help us find the keys.
+I said a short prayer to myself that we would find them quickly so that H would make the connection between the prayer and the answer.
 I opened my eyes, and there they were!
 Right on the couch peeking out from under a laundry basket.
-It was so amazing that God gave that to Hannah.
-What a blessing.
+It was so amazing that God gave that to H. What a blessing.

 Dear Jessica,